Defra-Data-Science-Centre-of-Excellence/RShiny_hackathon/README.md

 -  We assume that you are already onboarded to the platform.
 If true, you should be able to access our [Playbook](https://dap-prd2-connect.azure.defra.cloud/DASH-Playbook/#content)

 -  The point of this hackathon is to help you create a finished product on the DASH platfrom.
-We have prepared this example using a sample dataset but you are very welcome to use other datasets on the DASH platfrom or your own data to create your product.
+We have prepared this example using a sample dataset but you are very welcome to use other datasets on the DASH platform or your own data to create your product.

 ## 2. Setting the scene